mgriffith700/Airspace_Analysis/README.md

 Example: order_count.head(10).style.hide_index().set_precision(2) -> order_count.style.hide_index().set_precision(2)

 Github will render a static version of the jupyter notebook here in the repository.
-To run/test the notebook either download the file from this github repo or visit
+To run/test the notebook either download the file from this github repo or visit: https://mybinder.org/v2/gh/mgriffith700/Airspace_Analysis/caf4a438b0ce47aaa67bb76727553e8fc1f54d53 to run the notebook online.